tigeryu8900/reddit-scheduler/README.md

 # To stop the script, run this
 npm stop

+# To schedule a post using the GUI, run this
+npm run schedule

 # To reschedule all tasks in ~/.reddit/pending/, run this
 npm run reschedule
 ```